nestauk/ojd_daps_skills/ojd_daps_skills/pipeline/skill_ner_mapping/README.md

 Running:

 ```
-python -ojd_daps_skills/pipeline/skill_ner_mapping/esco_matcher_embeddings.py
+python ojd_daps_skills/pipeline/skill_ner_mapping/taxonomy_matcher_embeddings.py --config_name CONFIG_NAME --embed_fn EMBEDDING_FILE_NAME
 ```

-will create the ESCO taxonomy embeddings.
+will create the taxonomy embeddings for a given taxonomy in a config file.
 This script just needs to be run once and is useful to do as a one off for speeding up the matching skills algorithm.
-It will save the file `escoe_extension/outputs/data/skill_ner_mapping/esco_embeddings.json`.
+It will save the file `escoe_extension/outputs/data/skill_ner_mapping/EMBEDDING_FILE_NAME.json`.